ohVish/ohVish/README.md

-## Welcome to ohVish's Github Profile 👋
+## Welcome to ohVish's GitHub Profile 👋

 Hello!
 I am a Computer Engineering student specialized in AI and Computer Science.